 Pushed on what his own opinion was regarding the chances of the event going ahead in 2021, the Mayo man revealed: “I don’t see the World Championships going ahead.”

-Keegan also spoke about the current structures in place across the different counties, suggesting that their needs to be changes made to county board structures.
+Keegan also spoke about the current structures in place across the different counties, suggesting that there needs to be changes made to county board structures.

 “We haven’t moved with the times.
 Traditional GAA structures don’t work for handball.”

 The 39-year-old also mentioned the work done in handball to promote the women’s game across the country.

 “The Ladies 60×30 final was the main event at this year’s finals and we have the best female handball players in the world.”